Archibald Knox (designer): Education

 Knox started his education at St Barnabas Elementary School, and then attended Douglas Grammar School.
 The Knox family lived and worked on Douglas, Isle of Man harbour and quayside and the teenage Knox started sketching around the area.
 In 1880, at the age of 16, Knox enrolled at the newly opened and innovative Douglas School of Art.
 The students there considered themselves 'venturesome modernists'.
 In 1889 Knox was awarded his Art Master's Certificate.
-During his youth Knox developed a lifelong interest in early Manx history and Celtic art, particularly the carved Celtic and Norse stone crosses on the Isle of Man which date from c.500AD to c.1200AD.
+During his youth Knox developed a lifelong interest in early Manx history and Celtic art, particularly the carved Celtic and Norse stone crosses in the Isle of Man which date from c.500AD to c.1200AD.
 As a young teacher at Douglas he befriended the headmaster and antiquarian, Canon John Quine, and they would go on regular expeditions to explore sites.
 Knox and Quine later restored the derelict church of Old Kirk Lonan where Quine was vicar.
 Knox campaigned in the 1870s for the derelict Manx Cathedral on St Patrick's Isle, Peel to be restored and reinstated, and set up the League of St German in 1896 to do so.

 Career

-Knox starting teaching at Douglas School of Art in 1884, while still a student.
+Knox started teaching at Douglas School of Art in 1884, while still a student.
 The Arts and Crafts architect Baillie Scott started classes at the Art School while Knox was teaching there, and Knox worked with him on some interiors.

 In 1893, The Builder published Knox's article, "Ancient Crosses in the Isle of Man".

 In 1896 or 1897 Knox was working for / studying with the pioneering designer Christopher Dresser in London.
 In 1897, Knox started teaching at Redhill School of Art where his friend from art school A. J. Collister was principal.

 In 1897 Knox began working for the Silver Studio, who were designing for Liberty.
 In 1899 he left with Collister for the Kingston School of Art.

 From 1900 to 1904 Knox returned to the Isle of Man, and produced over 400 designs directly for Liberty of London, most notably for the Cymric and Tudric ranges.
 Their Cymric catalogue stated, “The feature of this development is, its complete breaking away from convention in the matter of design treatment”.
 "Knox and his colleagues whether they be his fellow designers at the Silver Studio or the Liberty management who gave their undoubted support, had moved the Arts and Crafts stylistic principles one stage further forward and in so doing, had created a distinctive British version of Art Nouveau" (V&A) This work contributed to Liberty's aim of "the production of useful and beautiful objects at prices within the reach of all classes."
-Knox then returned to teach at Kingston School of Art and Wimbledon Art School 1906/7, again following his friend A. J. Collister.
+Knox then returned to teach at Kingston School of Art and Wimbledon Art School 1906/07, again following his friend A. J. Collister.